Hycord/logger/README.md

 1. Run `npm install` to install all dependencies
 2. (Optional) Run `npm outdated` to see if any dependencies have major updates.
 3. (Optional) Run `npm update` to get those dependencies up to date with minor updates.
-4. Update the `package.json` with your project's details
-   - Set the `name` field.
-If you are going to publish to npm, this will be the name of your package.
-Must be a URL-friendly name.
-Best practice is to use kebab-case (all lower-case, alphanumeric and dashes).
-   - Set the `description` field.
-   - Set the `repository` field to your remote git repo's URL.
-   - Set the `homepage` field (your remote git repo's URL works fine for this).
-   - Add any `keywords` strings.
-If you publish to npm, these will be used by searches.
-   - Remove the `private` field **if you want to publish to npm**.
-   - If you do not want to publish to npm, remove `&& npm publish` from the `scripts.postversion` script.
-5. Check the `.gitignore` and add any filetypes or folders you want to keep out of your repo.
-6. Remove any stuff from the template that you don't care about.
-(You can do this at any time.)
-7. Open up the `./tsconfig.json` file to see if you want to change anything.
-Pay particular attention to the `paths` section!
-8. Commit all your changes: `git add -A; git commit`
-9. Push your commit: `git push`

 ### Begin coding!

 - Your entrypoint is `./src/index.ts`, so start there!